RyanGlem/CPP-Paradigms/README.md

 ### Usage

-clone down the repository on the calc branch
+Clone down the repository on the calc branch

-cd into the local folder the repo exists on
+Cd into the local folder the repo exists on

-run *make lab2* in the command line
+Run *make lab2* in the command line

 Enter in any form of valid equations -> (6 * 6) + 67 ^ 3